sportai/sportai_site/_posts/2024-10-10-Fantasy-Basketball-Season-Breakouts-NBA-Lamelo-Ball-Giddey-Sleepers-Breakouts-Busts-Mobley-Edey.md

 #### Top 2024 Fantasy Basketball Sleepers Summary

-In conclusion, Zach Edey, Lamelo Ball, and Josh Giddey are all the top sleepers for the 2024 fantasy basketball season.
+In conclusion, Zach Edey, LaMelo Ball, and Josh Giddey are all the top sleepers for the 2024 fantasy basketball season.

 Edey possesses an **excellent college track record and tremendous size** to succeed at the center position and accumulate many rebounds and blocks.